-- Outside of CZI, connect with other leaders in philanthropy, social impact, advocacy, and our programmatic fields to inform Initiative strategy, share insights, and promote collaboration as appropriate to build-up the field.
+- Outside of CZI, connect with other leaders in philanthropy, social impact, advocacy, and CZI programmatic fields to inform Initiative strategy, share insights, and promote collaboration as appropriate to build-up the field.

-- 8-10+ years of leadership experience executing major initiatives or projects in a complex organization -- public, private, or not-for-profit organization -- is preferred.
-We have a strong preference for a candidate with experience in leading or executing initiatives with significant public policy and/or advocacy goals.
-We value direct/lived experience within JOI’s issue areas (housing, immigration, criminal justice), and we encourage potential candidates with lived experience to apply.
+- 8-10+ years of leadership experience executing major initiatives or projects in a complex organization – public, private, or nonprofit organization – is preferred.
+CZI has a strong preference for a candidate with experience in leading or executing initiatives with significant public policy and/or advocacy goals.
+CZI values direct/lived experience within JOI’s issue areas (housing, immigration, criminal justice), and encourages potential candidates with lived experience to apply.

 - A proven track record of designing, improving, and evaluating complex operational processes across an organization, including building and empowering teams to execute operational priorities.